 The formative assessment process is key to a balanced assessment system.
 The Digital Library is an online collection of resources aligned to the Common Core State Standards that support K–12 teachers in their use of formative assessment processes to adjust teaching to improve student learning.
 The Smarter Balanced Digital Library supports educators with the four attributes of formative assessment: (1) Clarify Intended Learning; (2) Elicit Evidence; (3) Interpret Evidence; and (4) Act on Evidence.
 The Digital Library provides subject- and grade-specific resources intended to help educators apply the formative assessment process during daily instruction.
 In addition, the Digital Library has collaboration features that allow users to rate materials and share their expertise with educators across the country.
 Pursuant to California Education Code Section 60642.6, the Digital Library is available to local educational agencies (LEAs) for use in K–12.

 The LEA CAASPP Coordinator is responsible for registering new users into the library through the Administration and Registration Tool (ART).
-A Digital Library Update (DOC) and Tip Sheet (DOC) are available to assist with the registration process.
+A Tip Sheet (DOC) is available to assist with the registration process.
 Should there be further questions or assistance needed with this process, LEA CAASPP Coordinators should contact the Digital Library Help Desk at 1-855-631-1510 or email@example.com.